Friday, June 16, 2017

 EDIT: Follow Up!

-So, it turns out that a 28 page zine the size of a half-page of US letter paper (5.5" x 8.5" tall) will fit into a mailing envelope (like this one) that conforms to the USPS requirements for a standard envelope!
+So, it turns out that a 28 page zine (7 sheets of paper) the size of a half-page of US letter paper (5.5" x 8.5" tall) will fit into a mailing envelope (like this one) that conforms to the USPS requirements for a standard envelope!
 That means a single stamp.
 I tested it and it arrive at a friends house (on the other side of the US) in about 5 days.
 YAY!